Our People

 A seasoned not-for-profit executive, Dena has worked for a number of Jewish organizations, including 10 years at UJA Federation, and is currently the Chief Strategy Officer of the Azrieli Foundation.
 She has served on various community boards, including Beth Tzedec Congregation, where she was Chair of the Board.
 Dena has an MSW and a Certificate in Jewish Communal Service from Yeshiva University.

-Mayeer Pearl, treasurer
+Mayeer Pearl, Treasurer

 Mayeer Pearl is a CA and CPA, and an audit and assurance partner at Crowe Soberman LLP.
 He is a results-oriented, strategic business leader with a proven record of success, and can be relied upon to provide practical business answers as well as solid accounting and tax advice.
 Mayeer takes pride in his personal relationships with clients, and sees his role as that of a friend and trusted adviser to families and closely held businesses.
 Mayeer is board member and immediate past president of Associated Hebrew Schools, and a board member at JNF Toronto as well as the Julia and Henry Koschitzky Centre for Jewish Education.
 He is also a volunteer hockey coach with the Avenue Road Hockey Association.
 Mayeer serves as treasurer on the board of directors of Neshama Hospice.